Gonzalo Montiel: River Plate

 The following season, Montiel played 12 matches in the league without being substituted.
 For the second season in a row, Montiel reached the Copa Libertadores final after twelve matches; however, River Plate would be defeated by CR Flamengo.
 He won the Copa Argentina once more as River beat Central Córdoba - he played every minute in the cup run.
 After winning last season's Copa Libertadores, River contested the FIFA Club World Cup where they finished third.
 An injury prevented him from playing in the Super Cup.
 After recovering, he returned to contest the Recopa as River overcame a 1–0 first-leg defeat to win the trophy with a 3–0 win against Club Athletico Paranaense.

 On 20 February 2021, Montiel scored his first league goal for River, a penalty in a 3–0 win against Rosario Central in the first game at the Estadio Monumental after a six-month renovation.

 Sevilla

 On 13 August 2021, La Liga club Sevilla FC signed Montiel on a five-year deal for €11 million.
 Manager Julen Lopetegui signed him to compete with club icon Jesús Navas at right back after the exit of Aleix Vidal.
 He made his debut on 14 September in a UEFA Champions League group stage 1–1 home draw against FC Red Bull Salzburg, replacing Navas for the last three minutes.
 Eight days later, he made his league bow by starting against Valencia CF at the Ramón Sánchez Pizjuán Stadium, scoring in the 15th minute of a 3–1 win before making way for Navas before the hour.

 Montiel was sent off on 6 November 2022 in a 1–1 Seville derby draw at Real Betis for a 38th-minute foul on Álex Moreno.
+On 31 May 2023, he scored the winning penalty in the Europa League final against Roma in a 4–1 victory in the penalty shootouts after a 1–1 draw, which secured their seventh title in the competition.

+Loan to Nottingham Forest

+On 23 August 2023, Montiel signed for Premier League club Nottingham Forest on a season-long loan with the option to make the move permanent.
+He became the third Argentine in history to sign with the club.

+Return to Sevilla

+After one season in the Premier League, Montiel returned to Sevilla after completing his loan spell for Nottingham Forest after playing 802 minutes for the English team.
+Forest had shown interest in signing him permanently, as well as fellow English side Everton FC and the Dutch team Feyenoord, but ultimately Montiel returned to Spain.

+Return to River Plate

+During the European winter club transfer period, Montiel was sold from Seville in January 2025 to his former club River Plate for a fee of $4.5 million, with a potential extra $500,000 for performance based results.
+His contract is until December 2028.
+He returned to his first club where he made 140 appearances with 6 goals from his debut in 2016.